landlab/landlab/docs/source/development/install/troubleshooting_install.rst

 Most of these steps have equivalents in the Github app.
 Use the “changes” pane to identify where conflicts exist in your version, then resolve them one by one.
-When you’re done, commit then sync the un-conflicted version’s changes as if they were any other.
+When you're done, commit then sync the un-conflicted version's changes as if they were any other.

-I’m seeing errors about Cython when I try to run my code/import Landlab.
+I'm seeing errors about Cython when I try to run my code/import Landlab.
 It used to be fine.
 --------------------------------------------------------------------------------------------

-Very occasionally, local code updates or rebasing can break the compiled code that lives in your local developer’s install. *Provided you used to have a fully working Landlab install*, you can fix this by just calling again from the main Landlab local folder
+Very occasionally, local code updates or rebasing can break the compiled code that lives in your local developer's install. *Provided you used to have a fully working Landlab install*, you can fix this by just calling again from the main Landlab local folder